 Students are matched with a personal support coach who will serve as their advisor and confidant from day one through graduation.
 They can meet with their coach 1:1 to set and conquer their personal and professional goals.

 Tuition capped at Pell Grant maximum amount

-With tuition priced at $6,895 per year, the majority of our students are able to attend with no out-of-pocket tuition costs.
+Because tuition for all Campus Scholars programs is set at $6,895 per academic year, the majority of Campus Scholars are able to attend with no out-of-pocket tuition costs.